A selection of some of the

 WCom-9048:

-1653 Oliver Cromwell
+1653 Oliver Cromwell Silver

-Silver Medal.
-A cast medium sized
+Medal.
+A cast medium sized silver

-position of Lord Protectorate on
+Lord Protectorate on

 Provenance: